veganpolice/veganpolice.github.io/README.md

 **Can I come just for the party and drive back to whistler or elsewhere instead of camping?**
 - Driving under the influence of drugs or alcohol is not acceptable.
 We don't need any attention from the authorities so please plan to either camp or be sober.

+**What do volunteers do?"
+- Stay tuned for emailed info!